 LittleSPORT Summer Camp – Maple Shade

-LittleSPORT, a creative learning and play space for kids ages 2–6, has a 10-week camp that boasts a different theme every week.
-Themes include Mad Science & Kitchen Creations, Dr. Seuss's World, Masquerade Party, and more.
+LittleSPORT, a creative learning and play space for kids ages 2–6, has a 12-week camp that boasts a different theme every week.
+Themes include Fun on the Farm, Disney Days, Going Green, and more.
 You can register by the day, so it's easy to work around vacations and other scheduling.
-The rate is $36/day; if you schedule 24 or more days, it drops to $31/day.
-The weekly fee is $160.
+The rate is $38/day; if you schedule 24 or more days, it drops to $32/day.
+The weekly fee is $165.

 East Orange YMCA Summer Day Camp – East Orange

-East Orange YMCA offers a variety of day camps for children ages 3–13, from Explorers Camp for the smallest kids to Adventurers Camp for pre-teens.
+East Orange YMCA offers a variety of day camps for children ages 3–13, from Early Adventures Camp for the smallest kids to Explorers Camp for pre-teens.
 Programs cost $164/week and include before- and after-care and field trips, plus breakfast, lunch, and an afternoon snack.
 Financial assistance is available to those who qualify.
 Register by April 26 and skip the registration fee.

 Newark YMCA Summer Day Camp – Newark and Belleville

 This nine-week program is for children ages 5–15 and provides high-quality summer learning initiatives like reading, math, music, arts, and sports, with featured activities such as cooking and swimming.
 The camp is broken up into five sessions; a two-week Preschool Camp session (5-year-olds) is $275–$305; a two-week Day Camp session (ages 6–11) is $265–$295.
 There's a 10% discount for siblings, and you can also save 10% by registering online.

 RELATED: 20 Performing Arts Summer Camps for NJ Kids

 Campers take part in a finale performance at Camp College.

 Camp College at Mercer County Community College – West Windsor